aditya059/MTP_Code/README.md

             a. $ python3 attack4.py
             b.
 The output of attack 4 (extracted query) is printed on terminal.
 It can be matched with "queryByQU.txt" (Actual Query by QU)

-## Attack on IBM's Design
+## Attack on Modified Zhu's Design
-    1. Follow steps 1 to 3 above (of "To run IBM's Design (Modification of Zhu's Work)").
+    1. Follow steps 1 to 3 above (of "To run Modified Zhu's Design (Modification of Zhu's Work)").
     2. Then follow the following steps in this order.
         i.
 Run Attack 1: "Trying to obtain the secret betaQ"  [Same code gave betaQ in Zhu's work but fails in IBM's work]
             a. $ gcc attack1.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp